- What is a cluster

 In both cases it will prompt your for password, this password is for the cluster in which you are not currently logged on.

-After transfer check the md5sum of transferred file at destination.
+After transfer check the md5sum of the transferred file at the destination.

 The value or string should match the string generated in step 2.